Joseph E. Davies: Postwar career

-In 1945 Davies was made Special Envoy of President Harry Truman, with rank of Ambassador, to confer with Prime Minister Churchill, and Special Advisor of President Truman and Secretary of State James F. Byrnes, with rank of Ambassador, at the Potsdam Conference.
-His papers from this period deposited in the Library of Congress were long classified documents.
+In 1945, he was made Special Envoy of President Harry Truman, with rank of Ambassador, to confer with Prime Minister Churchill, and Special Advisor of Truman and Secretary of State James F. Byrnes, with rank of Ambassador, at the Potsdam Conference.
+Davies' papers from this period were deposited in the Library of Congress, but were long marked as classified.

-Davies was divorced by his wife Marjorie in 1955.
-She sold her yacht, the Sea Cloud, to the longtime dictator of the Dominican Republic, Rafael Trujillo.
+Davies was divorced by Marjorie in 1955.
+She sold her yacht, the Sea Cloud, to the dictator of the Dominican Republic, Rafael Trujillo.
 Davies continued to live at Tregaron until his death from a cerebral hemorrhage on May 9, 1958.

-Ambassador Davies' ashes are buried in the crypt at the National Cathedral, in Washington, DC.
-He gave both the 50 foot baptistery stained glass window to the Cathedral in honor of his mother, Rachel Davies (Rahel o Fôn), as well as his collection of Russian icons and chalices for their newly formed museum—created by the Dean of the cathedral, Frank Sayre (Woodrow Wilson's grandson).
-These rare articles were sold at auction by Sotheby's in 1976 after Davies' death to cover the cathedral's debt.
+Ambassador Davies' ashes are buried in the crypt at the National Cathedral, in Washington, D.C.
+He had donated both the 50 foot baptistery stained glass window to the Cathedral in honor of his mother, Rachel Davies (Rahel o Fôn), as well as his collection of Russian icons and chalices for their newly formed museum—created by the Dean of the cathedral, Frank Sayre (President Woodrow Wilson's grandson).
+These rare articles were sold at auction by Sotheby's in 1976 to help cover the cathedral's debt.